kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 use in Senzing <https://www.opensanctions.org/docs/bulk/senzing/> although these full sources are quite large to download.

+## Dataset

-For the purposes of our tutorial, we've selected "slices" of data which connect to produce interesting subgraphs that illustrate patterns of bad-actor tradecraft.
+For the purposes of this tutorial, we've selected "slices" of data from OpenSanctions and Open Ownership which connect to produce interesting subgraphs that illustrate patterns of bad-actor tradecraft.

+Follow the instructions in the [data/README.md](data/README.md) file to download the required data and inspect the JSON files to get an idea of their contents.

 ## Tools